 What is a franchise?

-A franchise is when a company (the franchisor) licenses out its business strategy and products to third-party entrepreneurs who independently own and operate a specific location.
-You can purchase the right to use a large brand’s trademark and business model in exchange for a franchising fee and an ongoing royalty on sales.
-When operating a franchise, you typically sign a contractual agreement with the franchisor to operate your business within specific brand guidelines, and in return the franchisor helps you profit from their products and name recognition.
+A franchise is an opportunity where a company (the franchisor) licenses out its business strategy and products to third-party entrepreneurs who independently own and operate a specific location.
+You receive the right to use the brand’s trademark and business model in exchange for a franchising fee and an ongoing royalty on sales.
+When purchasing a franchise, you typically sign a contractual agreement with the franchisor to operate your business within specific brand guidelines, and, in return, the franchisor helps you profit from their products and name recognition.

 Due to the startup costs, a franchise is both a business opportunity and an investment.
-The industry knowledge, training and network of branded franchise partners can help you grow a profitable business.
-Some people buy a franchise with the intention of selling their business for a profit once it becomes an established location, while others may want to make a long-term career out of their first franchise and ultimately own multiple franchise locations.
+The industry knowledge, training and network of branded franchise partners can help you grow a profitable business faster than starting from scratch.
+Some people buy a franchise with the intention of selling it for a profit once it becomes an established location, while others want to make a long-term career out of their first franchise and eventually own multiple franchise locations.
 Since franchise operation is both hands-on and flexible, franchises offer new business owners an appealing balance of structure and freedom.

 When investing in a franchise, you often get the advantage of developmental support from the parent company, including quality control, marketing strategy, training and general business advice.
-Instead of taking a chance on building a new brand and testing out marketing strategies, you can invest in a franchise and have access to the franchisor’s tested techniques and a network of other franchise owners.
-Franchisors want each store to be successful to earn royalties, so they typically do thorough research before selling a new location.
+Instead of building a new brand and testing marketing strategies, you can invest in a franchise and have access to the franchisor’s tested techniques and a network of other franchise owners.
+A franchisor wants each store to be successful to earn royalties, so they typically do thorough research before selling a new location.

 Franchisors help you find a lucrative location and secure real estate, which might get you started faster than if you had the responsibility of scouting out a storefront for a new business.
 Because franchises are typically standardized across locations, you also usually have access to their discount wholesale prices for inventory and other bulk services.
 This can significantly reduce your startup costs compared to sourcing your own equipment and buying inventory in smaller batches.
 Some large franchisors provide in-house financing for your initial investment, further simplifying the process of launching a new franchise.